Code-Institute-Submissions/Hedgemonkey-project1/README.md

 ## Features

-This section shll contain the different parts/features of the site, explaining what each is for and what value it holds for the end user and how it helps them achieve that goal.
+This section shall contain the different parts/features of the site, explaining what each is for and what value it holds for the end user and how it helps them achieve that goal.

 ![Example of favicon](assets/images/favicon/touching-cloth-icon-144.ico) Favicon created in GIMP2.10.36 and exported as .ico files for compatability, and then used Inkscape to convert the original png to svg file to maximise compatability, I feel that this should cover all possible accepted fileypes cross-platform.

 Smooth transition dropdown menu to add visual flair and give a good user experience.

+Fully responsive website for all screen sizes.

+Interactive google map of location on "Find Us" page.

 ### Existing Features